What can I expect if my doctor is participating in the Accountable Care Coalition of Tennessee?

 Your Primary Care Physician may continue to recommend that you see particular providers for your specific health needs, but it's always your choice of what doctors you use or hospitals you visit.

 Although your benefits stay the same, you may experience new rewards and enhancements to your care due to your physician’s participation in a Medicare Next Generation ACO Model.

 - Skilled Nursing Facility (SNF) 3-Day Rule Waiver: Under current Medicare law, Medicare only covers care in a skilled nursing facility if a patient has a prior three-day inpatient hospital stay.
 Medicare allows doctors who work with us to admit you to certain nursing homes any time you need skilled nursing care, even if you have not had a 3-day hospital stay.
-List of skilled nursing facility preferred providers.
+List of skilled nursing facility preferred providers (PDF).

 - Home Visits After Hospital Stays: Medicare allows doctors who work with us to send nurses and other staff to your home up to nine times after you're discharged from a hospital.
 They will help you follow the discharge plan your doctor writes, and can help with the sometimes-challenging transition between the hospital and home.

 - Telehealth Expansion: Telehealth services allow beneficiaries to receive some health care services in the comfort of their home, rather than having to travel to see their physician or specialist, by using real-time communication between the beneficiary and his/herprimary care doctor or specialist.
 It is a way to visit your doctor or certain specialists using technology, such as a computer or smartphone.
 If you are interested in telehealth, ask your doctor about it.